TheGreenBeaver/smart-react-routing/README.md

 Type: `AppState`

 The package is based on the idea that each Route can only be accessed if the application is in a certain State.
 This parameter should represent such state.
-There's a special static constant on the AppRoute class, `AppRoute.ANY` - you can use it for some "wildcard" situations, when any state is suitable.
+There's a special static constant on the AppRouting class, `AppRouting.ANY` - you can use it for some "wildcard" situations, when any state is suitable.

 *exact* (optional)